-A negative comment from a coworker, a stressful encounter with a family member.
-How many times have you felt your blood boil this week?
+A crass comment from a colleague.
+A stressful encounter with a family member.
+How many times have you felt your blood levels spike this week?
 Twice, three times, maybe?
 Becoming angered over certain situations is a normal part of life.
 But, when you experience chronic anger, it can have serious consequences and can take a toll on your relationships, your health and your state of mind.
 Practice these four tips and you just may react to situations a bit differently.

 Stopping the Negative Flow